Lurkars/esp-ena/README.md

 * *RPI* Rolling Proximity Identifier - send and received identifer changed every 10 minutes
 * *AEM* Associated Encrypted Metadata - send and received metadata

-Open questions
+Open questions/problems
+* memory is really low with BLE and WiFi enabled, unzipping a Key Export not possible for now, maybe disable BLE service for download.
-* service UUID is send reversed, must RPI and AEM also beeing send in reverse?
+* service UUID is send reversed, RPI and AEM also send in reverse?
 Don't know BLE specification enough

 ## How to use